-Mail relayed by a server belonging to the domain indicated therefore avoids the domain scan.
-This may be defined for mail relayed by internal servers, for example.
+Mail relayed by a server belonging to the domain indicated will therefore be exempt from the domain scan.
+This value may be defined for mail relayed by internal servers, for example.

 SMTP allows mail relay servers to fill in a field indicating their identity.
 If mail passes through a server belonging to the trusted domain, the earlier servers will be considered legitimate and the scan will only apply to the following servers.